lyokha/vim-xkbswitch/README.md

 About
 -----

-If you speak and write in two or more languages you may be know how it's frustrating to constantly switch keyboard layouts manually, because of vim in command mode can understand only English letters.
+If you speak and write in two or more languages you may know how it's frustrating to constantly switch keyboard layouts manually, because vim in command mode can understand only English letters.
 So you need constantly change keyboard layout into English if you need perform some command and if you are writing texts for example in Russian, German or Chinese at the